-- In the week following the release of the A Level results CAO will email all GCE/GCSE applicants. - Applicants must read this email carefully and inform CAO immediately if any details are incorrect or missing. - Applicants must supply evidence of any results that are missing or incorrect by post as soon as possible.
+- In the days following the release of the A Level results CAO will email all GCE/GCSE applicants. - Applicants must read this email carefully and inform CAO immediately if any details are incorrect or missing. - Applicants must supply a certified copy of any missing results by post as soon as possible. - Documents must be produced by the exam board i.e. they must show the exam board logo, and must be certified photocopies.